East African Federation: History

 The East African Community has been putting forward initiatives to fast-track political integration since 2004.
 A special summit held in Nairobi on 27–29 August 2004 examined ways and means of accelerating the integration process through a fast-track mechanism.
-The summit set up a Committee to Fast-Track the EAC Political Federation, dubbed the Wako Committee, to carry out wide consultations and finalise the work on the political federation.
+The summit set up a Committee to Fast-Track the EAC Political Federation, dubbed the Wako Committee, to carry out wide consultations and finalize the work on the political federation.
 The Committee presented its report to the summit on 29 November 2004.

 As a result of the consultative process, the office of Deputy Secretary-General responsible for Political Federation was established in 2006.
 Between 2006 and 2008, national consultations with stakeholders and various studies were undertaken to examine and facilitate political integration.

 On 20 May 2017, the EAC Heads of State adopted the Political Confederation model as a transitional step towards a full political federation.

 Since 2020, national consultations have been held in multiple EAC member states in order to draft the confederal constitution.